John P. S. Gobin

-Early life
+Early life and education

-Gobin was born in Sunbury, Pennsylvania on January 21, 1837, the oldest of four children of Samuel and Susanna Gobin Shindel.
+Gobin was born in Sunbury, Pennsylvania, on January 21, 1837, the oldest of four children of Samuel and Susanna Gobin Shindel.
 He was educated locally and became an apprentice at the Sunbury American newspaper, where he was trained as a printer.
 He then read law with M. L. Shindel and John K. Clement, the father of Charles M. Clement, with whom Gobin later served in the National Guard.
 Gobin was admitted to the bar in 1858, and began to practice in Sunbury.

+Career

-Civil War
+American Civil War

-In 1861 Gobin enlisted for the American Civil War and was commissioned a first lieutenant in Company F of the 11th Pennsylvania Infantry.
+In 1861, Gobin enlisted for the American Civil War and was commissioned a first lieutenant in Company F of the 11th Pennsylvania Infantry.
 After the unit's three-month term of service expired Gobin organized Company C of the 47th Pennsylvania Infantry, which he commanded as a captain.

 The 47th Pennsylvania served throughout the rest of the war, primarily in Florida, South Carolina and Virginia, and Gobin rose through the ranks to become the regiment's colonel and commander.
 Major General Philip H. Sheridan rewarded Gobin for his performance at the Battle of Pocotaligo in South Carolina by recommending him for the brevet rank of brigadier general.

+Post-civil war

 On July 6, 1866, U.S. President Andrew Johnson nominated Gobin for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on July 23, 1866.
-Near the end of the war he commanded 2nd Brigade, 1st Division, XIX Corps.
+Near the end of the war, he commanded 2nd Brigade, 1st Division, XIX Corps.
 After the surrender of the Confederacy, Gobin served as a Provost Marshal in South Carolina and Georgia until he was mustered out of the service on January 9, 1866.

-Post-Civil War

-After the war Gobin moved to Lebanon, Pennsylvania and resumed the practice of law.
+After the Civil War, Gobin moved to Lebanon, Pennsylvania, where he resumed the practice of law.
 He was also active in the Grand Army of the Republic and the Military Order of the Loyal Legion of the United States.
 From 1897 to 1898 he was the G.A.R.'s national commander.

 In addition to practicing law, Gobin was active in several businesses, including the local gas lighting company, the First National Bank of Lebanon, the City Mutual Fire Insurance Company and the Cornwall & Lebanon Railroad.

 Gobin also carried out several civic responsibilities, including member of the board of trustees of Pennsylvania's Soldiers' and Sailors' Home, member of the board of commissioners of the Soldiers' Orphans Home, and member of the board of commissioners of the Gettysburg Monument Association.

 Political career

 A Republican, Gobin was elected to the Pennsylvania State Senate for the 17th district in 1884 and served from 1885 to 1899.
 He was the body's President pro tempore from 1891 through 1893.

-In 1898 Gobin was elected lieutenant governor, and he served from 1899 to 1903.
+In 1898, Gobin was elected lieutenant governor, and he served from 1899 to 1903.